Dental Web Design

 04

-Patients have concerns: cost, pain, recovery time, insurance.
-Websites that ignore these force patients to call with questions or find a competitor who addresses them upfront.
-Effective dental web design anticipates objections and resolves them before they become booking barriers.
+Patients have concerns such as cost, pain, recovery time, and insurance.
+As a result, websites that ignore these issues force patients to call with questions or, alternatively, turn to a competitor who addresses them upfront.
+Therefore, effective dental web design anticipates objections and resolves them before they become booking barriers.

 05

-Generic stock images signal a generic practice.
-Patients see the same smiling models on every dental website, building no connection or trust.
-Authentic imagery the actual office, real team, genuine outcomes, builds trust stock photography cannot replicate.
+Above all, generic stock images signal a generic practice.
+As a result, patients see the same smiling models on every dental website, building no real connection or trust.
+In contrast, authentic imagery the actual office, real team, and genuine outcomes builds trust that stock photography cannot replicate.

-The Four Jobs a Dental Website Must Do
+The Four Jobs Dental Web Design Must Do

-Every element, every page, every word should serve one of these four purposes.
-If it doesn’t serve one of these jobs, it doesn’t belong on the page.
+Every element, every page, and every word should serve one of these four purposes.
+Otherwise, it does not belong on the page.

-Before reading a word, visitors form opinions based on visual design, load speed, and professional presentation.
-A visitor who doesn’t trust the website won’t trust the practice.
+Even before reading a word, visitors form opinions based on visual design, load speed, and professional presentation.
+As a result, a visitor who does not trust the website will not trust the practice.

 - Professional visual design matching clinical quality expectations